What is Informed Consent?

 (15) Signatures: Have signature lines for the subject or legal representative and the investigator/research staff who administered consent.
 Label signature lines as well as indicate the date of signing.

-For more guidance on writing an informed consent document, please follow the link shown below for various informed consent templates or examples.
+For more guidance on writing an informed consent document, please contact the North Texas Regional Institutional Review Board (at 817-735-0409).

 Do all Research Studies Require Informed Consent?